appium/appium/packages/appium/docs/en/guides/event-timing.md

 ---
+hide:
+  - toc

-title: The Event Timing API
+title: Retrieving Event Timings
 ---

 Appium comes with the ability to retrieve timing information about startup